mjcollin/sql-nhcdata-lesson/_episodes/03-sql-joins-aliases.md

 | ... ||||||||||||||

 Alternatively, we can use the word `USING`, as a short-hand.
-In this case we are telling the manager that we want to combine `surveys` with `species` and that the common column is `species_id`.
+In this case we are telling the manager that we want to combine `specimens` with `species` and that the common column is `species_id`.

     SELECT *
-    FROM surveys
+    FROM specimens
     JOIN species
     USING (species_id);